For best viewing experience please upgrade to the latest version of Internet Explorer

 Homestead Exemption New Requirements

-(lf a participant relocates and purchases property anywhere in the state of Ohio, they will qualify for the exemption on the new home, provided they show that they were receiving homestead exemption for tax year 2013 (see DTE form 105G).
+(If a participant relocates and purchases property anywhere in the state of Ohio, they will qualify for the exemption on the new home, provided they show that they were receiving homestead exemption for tax year 2013 (see DTE form 105G).
 The individual will continue to be exempt from the income test.
-QUALIFICATIONS FOR THE PROGRAM under the New Guidelines

-- Reaching age 65 by December 31st in the year of application or being permanently and totally disabled, regardless of age on January 1st in the year of application.
+- Reaching age 65 by December 31st in the year the exemption is sought, or being permanently and totally disabled, regardless of age on January 1st of the year the exemption is sought.

-- Own the home or manufactured home as the primary place of residence as of January 1st in year of application.
+- Own the home or manufactured home as the primary place of residence as of January 1st of the year the exemption is sought.

 - Photocopy of a picture ID for proof of age, such as a driver’s license, State of Ohio ID card or a current or expired passport.